 (1) The chronic and habitual use of alcoholic beverages to the extent that the user no longer can control the use of alcohol or endangers the user's health, safety, or welfare or that of others;

 (2) The use of a controlled substance as defined in section 3719.01 of the Revised Code, a harmful intoxicant as defined in section 2925.01 of the Revised Code, or a dangerous drug as defined in section 4729.01 of the Revised Code, to the extent that the user becomes physically or psychologically dependent on the substance, intoxicant, or drug or endangers the user's health, safety, or welfare or that of others.

 (B) The board of nursing may abstain from taking disciplinary action under section 4723.28 or 4723.86 of the Revised Code against an individual with a substance use disorder if it finds that the individual can be treated effectively and there is no impairment of the individual's ability to practice according to acceptable and prevailing standards of safe care.
 The board shall establish a substance use disorder monitoring program to monitor the registered nurses, licensed practical nurses, dialysis technicians, and certified community health workers against whom the board has abstained from taking action.
-The board shall develop the program, select the program's name, and designate a coordinator to administer the program.
+The board shall either develop the program, select the program's name, and designate a coordinator to administer the program or, in the alternative, the board may contract with a third-party vendor to administer the program.

 (C) Determinations regarding an individual's eligibility for admission to, continued participation in, and successful completion of the monitoring program shall be made by the board's supervising member for disciplinary matters in accordance with rules adopted under division (D) of this section.

 (D) The board shall adopt rules in accordance with Chapter 119. of the Revised Code that establish the following:

 (1) Eligibility requirements for admission to and continued participation in the monitoring program;